WARM EMBRACE PROJECT

 A total of 40 quilts and blankets of varied colors & textures were donated to DCF for the foster childeren in the communities they serve.
 Pilots have made over 460 quilts & blankets over the past 10+ years.

-PILOTS CONTINUE WARM EMBRACE PROJECT AT HOME DURING PANDEMIC
+WARM EMBRACE PROJECT

 Jay Knudson explains how to adjust the straps on the bike helmet before fitting it.